TimTeaFan/tt_website/content/mytalks/talks_happiness.md

 weight = 30  # Order that this section will appear.

 title = "Happiness"
-subtitle = "Selected talks on happiness research"
+subtitle = "Talks on Happiness Research"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.